SwyftPain/remdep/README.md

 ## Updates

 Now supports multiple keywords: You can pass multiple keywords separated by commas to remove multiple dependencies in one go.

+## TODO

++ # Dependency Impact Analysis
+Find if the dependency is being used anywhere in the project and warn upon attempted removal.
+Optional with a flag.

++ # Multi-Keyword Matching
+Add regex as a matching option for power users.
+Optional with a flag (Possible complications with the way keywords are being split at the moment).

++ # Backup Option
+Add an option that creates a backup of the current package.json before removal.
+Afterwards, provide an option to restore and reinstall packages using preferred package manager.
+Optional with a flag.